learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 You may select which program modules to include on the program creation form at http://[hostname]/manage/newprogram.
 After a program has been created, you can select which modules to include within the administration pages; go to http://[hostname]/admin/program/program/, select your program and edit the "Program modules" multi-select field.

+You can also change the displayed name of program modules at http://[hostname]/admin/program/programmodule/.

 More background on program modules
 ==================================